alcasinoroyale/alcasinoroyale.github.io/_posts/2019-12-29-creating_sorted_tables_in_angular.markdown

 }
 ```

-A couple of things to note here is that Sort is imported from the angular material package, the games array is now set to sortedGames, and we also utiltize the slice method inside of the constructor so the correct slice of data is passed into the table when the headings are sorted by the user.
+A few lines of code to note here is that Sort is imported from the angular material package, the Game array is now set to sortedGames, and we also implement the slice method inside of the constructor so the correct slice of data is passed into the table when the headings are sorted by the user.
 The sortGames function should then look like this below:

 ```
 sortGames(sort: Sort) {